 Jesus Christ was always happy, Jesus was never worried.
-Jesus gave us an example of prayer.
+Jesus gave us an example of prayer to God.
 He prayed at His baptism; He prayed all night before ordaining the apostles; He prayed on the mountainside after refusing to be made king; He prayed before telling His disciples of His coming crucifixion; He prayed before His Transfiguration; He prayed before healing the sick; He prayed before raising Lazarus from the dead; He prayed on His way to Gethsemane and in Gethsemane; He prayed for His murderers, "Father, forgive them, for they do not know what they are doing."
 Luke 23:34.
 His last words on the cross were a prayer.
 Jesus Himself told his disciples a parable to show them that they should always pray and not give up.
 Luke18:1.

 Prayer is taught from Genesis to Revelation.
 God desires that we should pray to Him.
 Every sincere prayer is acceptable to God.
-Wherever a soul reaches out after God, there the Spirit’s working is manifest, and God will reveal Himself to that soul.
+Wherever a soul reaches out after God, there the Spirit’s working is manifest, and God will reveal Himself and Answer to that soul.

 We are to pray for counsel and strength in every time of need.
 We are to pray for the healing of the sick, for casting out evil spirits.
-We are to pray in Christ’s name and this is very important.
-What does it mean to pray in Christ’s name?
+We are to pray in Jesus’s name and this is very important.
+What does it mean to pray in Jesus Christ’s name?
 “And I will do whatever you ask in my name, so that the Father may be glorified in the Son.
 You may ask me for anything in my name, and I will do it.”
 John 14:13-14.

 In that wonderful book, The Desire of Ages, by E.G. White, the greatest spiritual life of Christ ever written, we find these suggestions about praying in the name of Jesus Christ: “In Christ’s name His followers are to stand before God.
 Through the value of the sacrifice made for them, they are of value in the Lord’s sight.
 Because of the imputed righteousness of Christ they are accounted precious.
 For Christ’s sake the Lord pardons those that fear Him… They may expect large things if they have faith in His promises.
 But to pray in Christ’s name means much.
 It means that we are to accept His character, manifest His spirit, and work His works.
 The Savior’s promise is given on condition.
 ‘If you love me,’ He says, ‘ keep my commandments.’
 He saves men, not in sin, but from sin; and those who love Him will show their love by obedience. – Pp. 667,668.

-God hears our prayers even they are not put into words.
+God hears and answers our prayers even they are not put into words.
 There was that poor demoniac, a man under the control of evil spirits, whom Jesus met at the Sea of Galilee.
 In place of prayer, he could utter on the words of Satan, yet deep down in his heart was an unspoken appeal for help, and Christ heard it.
 “No cry from a soul in need, though it fail of utterance in words, will be unheeded.
 Those who will consent to enter into covenant relation with the God of heaven are not left to the power of Satan or to the infirmity of their own nature.
 They are invited by the Savior, Let him take hold of my strength, that he may make peace with me; and he shall make peace with me.
 Isaiah 27:5.

 God hears the yearning of your heart, the real prayer of your soul.
 Christ is now in heaven before the right hand of the Father’s throne, and these He presents our prayers as if they were His own, All sincere prayer is heard in heaven.
 It may not be eloquently expressed, it may not be placed in the nest grammatical form, but God hears and understands it.
 Every awkward, stammering word is made beautiful and fragrant in the incense of Christ’s perfection.